ScioShield/encoder/README.md

 ## Webpages
 The example webpages are `example.html` a simple "Hello World" webpage to test basic functionality. `exampleCoffeeHouse.html` is slightly more complex, included is an image (mime type base64) and some URLs that can be extracted in CyberChef.

+# Improvements
+Think of how to get encoded data by reference.
+Think about adding a filesize check function that it will measure the projected output filesize and if above a threshold prompt the user if they are ok.
+This will necessitate a rework of the current encoding methods.
+Think about multithreading.
+Add a method to enc/dec "encodeURIComponent".

 N.B.
 The code was generated with the help of OpenAI's ChatGPT